liorcic/home_assignment_is/README.md

 **Web Application**

 1. Open a web browser and go to `http://localhost:3000`
-2. Enjoy a couple of basic features.
-(Table with all purchases, Search by user id, Trigger Random Buy request)
+2. Click on "Random Buy" to create the first purchase
+3. Please allow a 2-5 seconds since the first execution needs to connect to the MongoDB and the Kafka topic.
+4. Press "Reload Table"
+5. Play with the user interface :)

 **Backend Swagger**

 1. Open a web browser and go to `http://localhost:6200/docs`
 2. Click on the different tabs and try them out.

-The user web service is using another api responsible of the crud opertions on mongodb.
+This client api is using the server api which is responsible for the crud opertions on mongodb.

 You can access the server api at the url `http://localhost:6201/docs`

 ### API Endpoints

 - `POST /buy`: Trigger's a random buy request
 - `GET /buyList`: Get all purchases